-Meet our 2018/19 cohort:
+Meet our 2018 cohort:

 Storyteller, full time mum, life organiser.
 Asha Krishna lives in Leicestershire surrounded by lush fields and the odd horse.
 Asha worked as a journalist in India before moving to the UK where she pursued a master’s degree in Newspaper journalism from De Montfort University.
 Her story was published in the Leicester Writes Anthology and she writes for online magazines.
 She loves running and biking – although the thought is more active than the deed!
 She writes flash fiction, short stories and reviews books.

 Nazira Vania is a Leicester-based writer.
 Nazira’s story ‘Numbers’ was shortlisted for the Leicester Writes Short Story Prize 2018.
 She is currently working on her first novel, a fearless football-themed tale inspired by her local team.
 Nazira occasionally provides freelance writing and editorial services, the proceeds of which finance her stationery addiction.
 Nazira writes as N.F.
 Vania.
 She can be found on Twitter @nazvanz.
 Nazira was recently shortlisted for the SI Leeds Literary Prize.

 Avi Kaur Virdee is a born word nerd – so naturally, aged five, she declared she wanted to be a writer.
 At eight years old she won a school poetry competition, at fourteen some of her work was published in a city-wide anthology co-produced by the Leicester Mercury.
 She sometimes worries she may have peaked early.
 Her academic background is in English and Creative Writing and she’s a qualified ESOL teacher.
 Avi lives in Leicester, where her days are spent writing, teaching and playing with her nephews and nieces in her official capacity as The World’s Best Aunt™.
 She currently works as a bookseller.

 Dr Shahed Yousaf is a British writer and artist of Pakistani heritage.
 He is the author of two medical books and was shortlisted for the Bath Flash Fiction Prize 2016 and commended for the Faber & Faber FAB prize 2017.
 Shahed is a GP who works in prisons and with the homeless.
 He is interested in the therapeutic aspects of literature, the science of happiness and dual diagnosis (mental health and substance misuse).
 He writes flash fiction and short stories and is currently working on his first novel.
 Shahed’s memoir Stitched Up was published by Penguin in July 2022.